 Below is an example of how Dynatrace analyzes an individual page load for a real user and identifies key performance items.

-On which web performance metrics should digital experience management focus?
+On which web performance metrics should digital experience monitoring focus?

 Below is an example of an Analysis Dashboard of the front page for a major news outlet.